-Like many online businesses, they don’t actually sell anything, but simply earn money by referring users to related services that do.
+Like many online businesses, they don’t sell anything but simply earn money by referring users to related services that do.

-In Stessa’s case, that includes mortgage lenders, insurance companies, and other real estate investing-related services.
+Stessa’s case includes mortgage lenders, insurance companies, and other real estate investing-related services.

 Even so, these affiliate partnerships remain surprisingly subtle, with no direct messaging or push toward them from Stessa that I could find.

 For example, in an article about landlord insurance, they mention toward the bottom that they’re partnered with Hippo Insurance, but the monetization ends there.

 From what I can tell, Stessa hasn’t rolled out its complete monetization.
 Here’s what they have to say on the matter:

 “We plan to sell optional services for real estate investors such as mortgages, refinancing, and insurance.”